BlackElkX/GhotiTnTdevices/README.md

 V 0.0.5 - Initial production version.
 -------------------------------------

-Solved bugs:
-- programs not working except scnone, scAllUpDown and scRandom

 Todo:
 - a switch to disable wifi functionality (only when power is off, you can use it.
 If powered, the switch will not be checked)
 - a power switch (only on hardware level)